-The elusive sand cat (Felis margarita) sighted for the first time at Merzouga in almost three decades.
+The elusive Sand Cat (Felis margarita) sighted in Merzouga region for the first time in almost three decades.

 Elsewhere in North Africa, sightings of sand cats are also rare except in the now well-known population in Oued Dahab, southern Morocco.
 The following quote from Sliwa et al. (2013) summarises this scarcity of records:

 Although the species has been described more than 150 years ago from Négonca in the Algerian Sahara, there have been few specimens collected or reliable sighting records documented from the nominate subspecies‘ (F. m. margarita) range, especially since the mid 1970ies […].
 However, over the past decade there have been regular sightings from the region of Adrar Souttouf in the Moroccan Sahara and especially frequently along a stretch of tarmac road (N3), running southeast from the coastal city of Dakhla for 250 km to the desert village of Aousserd.
 Additional sightings in the Moroccan Atlantic Sahara have come from a tarmac road running northeast from Dakhla to the village of Bir Anzarane.